-1. Steer Clear of Sugar – If you have read my e-book, Eat Yourself Healthy In 28 Days you’ll know that sugar is the most fattening and pro-inflammatory food you can eat.
-The misconception that fat makes you fat, has been well and truly debunked by science, despite many food manufacturers still peddling ‘low fat’ and ‘99% fat free’, as a means to deceive you into thinking their products are healthy.
+1. Steer Clear of Sugar - In my book, Love Your Gu, I explain how sugar is the most fattening and pro-inflammatory food you can eat.
+The misconception that fat makes you fat, has been well and truly debunked by science, despite many food manufacturers still peddling 'low fat' and '99% fat free', as a means to deceive you into thinking their products are healthy.
 But in reality, nothing could be further from the truth, as sugar is the real enemy with links with every lifestyle and degenerative disease, including being the #1 cause of obesity.
-You can read about why fat doesn’t make you fat, here and more about why sugar is the enemy to your health here and here
+You can read about why fat doesn't make you fat, here and more about why sugar is the enemy to your health here and here

 3. Choose healthy comfort foods - There's no doubt the colder weather is a trigger for more cravings for comfort foods.
 It's the bodies way of trying to stay warm and stimulate circulation.
 But choosing comfort foods like white potato or chips, sweet sugary foods and bread, will only pack on the pounds, so the healthier way to stay warm and 'comforted' this winter is to go for warming foods that are nutrient dense and lower in sugar.
 I recommend eating plenty of soups ( especially for dinner), with a dollop of plain sheep's yoghurt on top, as the extra fat will help to keep you warm and feel more satisfied.
 Sweet potato and pumpkin are great alternatives to high fructose, sugary foods, as is 85% dark chocolate and raw cacao.
 Raw cacao is also a rich source of magnesium and antioxidants and great for regulating healthy insulin production.
 You'll find delicious recipes for raw cacao in my e-book and blog .